Serle Court

 This Practice Note has been archived and is not maintained.
 Revised Horizontal Guidelines were published in the Official Journal on 21 July 2023.
 This Practice Note was written with the previous Horizontal Guidelines in mind.

-Substantive law of the dispute in arbitration (England and Wales)
+Law of the arbitration proceedings—curial law or lex arbitri (England and Wales)

-Substantive law of the dispute in arbitration (England and Wales)
+Law of the arbitration proceedings—curial law or lex arbitri (England and Wales)

 Tying and bundling—the challenge of new markets to Article 102 TFEU